-Read on for everything else you need to know about Help.
+Read on for all you need to know about Help on Channel 4.

 The series is based in a Liverpool care home and follows the relationship between a young worker, Sarah, and a patient, Tony, specifically detailing the effect that the coronavirus pandemic has had on them.